fabianbernhart/school-lessons/README.md

-# School lessons
+# Scholar

-A Project to store the tasks we get from our students as a Teacher (quietly weird)

-## Agenda

-- not yet
+A View in the diffrent apranticeships of my colleges at BWV Ahaus in SUD